suprabhatrijal/everwrite/README.md

     - Open your terminal or command prompt and navigate to the project directory.
     - Type flutter run and hit enter.
 The app should compile and launch on your device or emulator.

-Note: You might need to run `flutter doctor` first to check if all necessary dependencies are installed and to configure your development environment.
+*Note*: You might need to run `flutter doctor` first to check if all necessary dependencies are installed and to configure your development environment.
 Follow the instructions provided by `flutter doctor` to resolve any issues.

 ## Features